BoostaroClaimsIngredients/boostaro-ed-red-flags/README.md

 This repository contains an independent educational review of Boostaro-related claims, ingredient logic, safety considerations, evidence gaps, and red flags buyers should understand before using any men’s vitality supplement.

 > **Important:** This content is for educational purposes only.
-It is not medical advice, it is not a purchase page, and it is not the official website of Boostaro.
+It is not medical advice, it is not the official website of Boostaro, and it should not be treated as a disease-treatment or ED-treatment claim.

 ---